tobek/laminae/14-nnp.md

 >
 > **Travel within the ____[Cartography]**
 >
-> The separation of planes is preserved in the ____[Cartography].
+> The separation of laminae and cardinal worlds is preserved in the ____[Cartography].
 I am lucky to have in my laboratory a gate to the coronation of Prince Uyik in his resplendent palace on the Elemental Plane of Mirrors.
-From that tableau, simpler teleportation efforts that only work within the same plane will only take one elsewhere in the Elemental Plane of Mirrors, while inter-planar transport will take one to any plane.
+From that tableau, simpler teleportation efforts that only work within the same realm will only take one elsewhere in the Elemental Plane of Mirrors, while inter-planar transport will take one to any realm.
 However, no matter how one gets there, one will remain at the moment of the coronation of Print Uyik.
 >
 > <!-- plane of mirrors: https://1d4chan.org/wiki/Plane_of_Mirrors -->
 >